 One of the more farfetched ideas in the film is when the FBI use the porn accounting system to track terror targets.
 It’s hard to say if something like this happened, but if it did one would have to conclude that the sum total of human experience is much smaller than we thought.
-The obscenity of the ‘War on Terror’ is dealt in a manner that reminds us that maybe the military solution to take out terrorist cells is a kind of overkill At the same time, the notion that child pornography in particular is the unforgivable crimes seems really out of kilter with the way the ‘War on Terror’ is handled.
+The obscenity of the ‘War on Terror’ is dealt with in a manner that reminds us that maybe the military solution to take out terrorist cells is a kind of overkill At the same time, the notion that child pornography in particular is the unforgivable crimes seems really out of kilter with the way the ‘War on Terror’ is handled by the state.
 The cognitive dissonance shows us the gulf between values and hence American hypocrisy on many issues relating to guns, commerce and sex.

 In a really sad way, what the terror targets have in common with the West is the masculinity defined by testosterone, and that leads to the need for porn.
-If the US government is suing this as a backdoor into blowing them up with say, Drones, then we’re really living in the Orwellian nightmare where the state as invaded your libido and set up an observation station.
+If the US government is using this as a backdoor into blowing them up with say, Drones, then we’re really living in the Orwellian nightmare where the state has invaded your libido and set up an observation station.